moderntribe/tribe-debugger-plugin/readme.txt

 * WP_Error integration
 * Alerts ex: if this takes more than this much memory then log it...

+== Screenshots ==

+1. Use the debugger to track how much time or memory hooks or benchmarked parts of code take to execute.
+2. Configure your test parameters in wp-config.php or right in the admin.
+3. Use the debugger to dump stack traces or pass data to see what the data looks like.

 == Changelog ==

+= 1.4 =

+* Bug fixes
+* Add screenshots
+* Tune CSS performance in debug bar

 = 1.3 =